PIA VPN review

 PIA VPN also offers a private (incognito) browser called InBrowser.
 Each time you exit the browser, everything, including cookies and history, gets wiped out.
 But if you want InBrowser to remember active tabs, you can customize the privacy settings.

-Interestingly, you can even lock your favorite sites using biometrics, such as TouchID or FaceID.
+I really liked the fact you can lock your favorite sites using biometrics, such as TouchID or FaceID.

 The browser is only available on mobile devices, including Android and iOS.
 And the best part – it’s completely free.